 SQAS (Safety & Quality Assessment System) was introduced to the S.A. market in 2001 to assist in regulating the transport and storage of classified dangerous goods.
 It is based on a similar European system used by Cefic (European Chemical Industry Council).
 Its primary function is to evaluate the quality, safety, security and environmental performance of Logistic Service Providers and Chemical distributors in a standardised manner through assessments carried out by independent accredited assessors using a standard questionnaire.
 The questionnaire is developed in such a way that it caters for different types of logistic service providers.
 It is reviewed and updated on a regular basis by industry role players.
 The current custodian of the system is CAIA.

 The standards are extremely high and accreditation only awarded to service providers who achieve a 90% and above mark during accreditation audits.
 The questionnaire consist of four main categories of questions, namely;•Mandatory•Core•Industry Norm•Desirable

-In total there are 364 questions and SQAS-SA has a ready to implement template for each and every question, be-it policies, procedures, check lists, manuals etc.
+In total there are 364 questions and SQAS-SA has a ready to implement template for each and every question, including policies, procedures, check lists, manuals etc.